AkashShukl/AkashShukl/README.md

 ### Hi there, this is Akash Shukla 👋

-🔭 I’m currently working as a Software Developer at TCS Digital( New Delhi) with Banking and Financial Unit my work includes development of spring based services.<br>
+🔭 I’m currently working as a Frontend Developer at Beautiful code LLP -Hyderabd Crafting SPA for Fintech Domain, using JavaScript and React, Day to Day Task includes but is not limited to going through JIRA Tickets and working on Creating/ debugging React application.
+Active participation in code reviews and brainstorming sessions.<br>

 [![Github](https://img.shields.io/badge/-Github-000?style=flat&logo=Github&logoColor=white)](https://github.com/AkashShukl)